instantiations/tonel-vast/docs/strategies.md

 `Applications` and `SubApplication` subclasses have a dual purpose: to work as a "package" that works as container to class definitions and extensions in ENVY, and as a regular class that manage the lifetime of the app/sub app loading, initialization, etc.

 So when exporting your `Application` subclass (e.g. `MyApplication`) it will export a class definition for it, with `Application` as its superclass.
-If your plan is to load it back into VAST, then that's totally fine, and the desired behavior, but if your intention is to export to another dialect you either have to have `Application` and `SubApplication` defined in such dialect (as some  dialect compatibility package) or to omit the writing of such classes alltogether.
+If your plan is to load it back into VAST, then that's totally fine, and the desired behavior, but if your intention is to export to another dialect you either have to have `Application` and `SubApplication` defined in such dialect (as some  dialect compatibility package) or to omit the writing of such classes altogether.

 So if you want to omit the write of ENVY app/subapp classes you can do: